a building with stairs and stairs

 Photograph ©2024 by Brian Cohen.

 Kryddersild is spiced herring that was served with crushed potato salad, sour cream, sliced radishes, beets, and traditional Norwegian Potato Lefse, which is a traditional soft Norwegian flat bread whose ingredients include riced potatoes, all purpose wheat flour, butter, and milk, cream, or lard.
 Lefse is cooked on a large flat griddle.
-Fished during springtime, the herring has had ample time to fatten up.
-It is stored in barrels filled with brine, salt and spices allowing enzymes to mature the fish.
-This gives the herring perfect consistency and taste.
+Fished during springtime, the herring has had ample time to be “fattened”.
+It is stored in barrels filled with brine, salt, and spices, which allow enzymes to mature the fish and give the herring ideal consistency and taste.
 The lefse had a nice flavor; but it was rather dry.
 I do not know what were the spices that were used in this dish; but I detected some cinnamon notes — and believe it or not, it worked with the herring.
 185 Norwegian kroner

 a tortilla with cress sprouts on top